-- On September 30, 2020, HPQ NANO Silicon Powders Inc., a wholly-owned subsidiary of the Company, received a pre-order from an automotive manufacturer for nano-spherical silicon powder. - On September 17, 2020, the Company announced the extension entered into with Apollon Solar SAS ("Apollon").
-The agreement will allow the two companies to focus their efforts on energy storage as well as the production of hydrogen by hydrolysis with Apollon's Gennao H2 TM 200W system. - On September 1, 2020, the Company completed a private financing for an amount of \$2,700,000.
+- On December 29, 2020, the Company announced that it had filed a patent application following the completion of a series of tests carried out on the material produced by the Gen2 PUREVAPTM QRR at the Center Énergie Matériaux Télécommunications (EMT) of INRS by Professor Lionel ROUÉ as part of a NSERC Engage Grant and a NSERC Engage plus Grant.
+Preliminary results obtained maintained a gravimetric capacity of ≥ 1200 mAh / g for more than 100 cycles of charge / discharge capacity and a 3 to 4 times greater than that of graphite that is currently used in commercial Li-ion batteries. - ➤ On December 17, 2020 HPQ announced, through its wholly owned subsidiary, HPQ NANO, that technology provider PyroGenesis had informed HPQ NANO that phase 1 of the Gen1 PUREVAPTM Nano Silicon Reactor ("NSiR") development program has reached the commissioning stage. - ➤ On November 19, 2020 HPQ announced that Apollon has delivered a first batch of carbon coated nano silicon powders to Professor Lionel Roué team at the Institut National de la Recherche Scientifique (INRS) for evaluation. - On September 30, 2020, HPQ NANO Silicon Powders Inc., a wholly-owned subsidiary of the Company, received a pre-order from an automotive manufacturer for nano-spherical silicon powder - ➤ On September 17, 2020, the Company announced the extension entered into with Apollon Solar SAS ("Apollon").
+The agreement will allow the two companies to focus their efforts on energy storage as well as the production of hydrogen by hydrolysis with Apollon's Gennao H2 [TM] 200W system. - ➤ On September 1, 2020, the Company completed a private financing for an amount of \$2,700,000.
 The Company issued 4,500,000 units consisting of one common share and one warrant.
-Each full warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.61 per share, during a period of 36 months following the closing of the financing. - On August 18, 2020, HPQ NANO Silicon powders Inc., a wholly-owned subsidiary of the Company, acquired the intellectual property of PyroGenesis for the manufacture of Nano silicon material for an amount of \$ 2,400,000.
+Each full warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.61 per share, during a period of 36 months following the closing of the financing. - ➤ On August 18, 2020, HPQ NANO Silicon powders Inc., a wholly owned subsidiary of the Company, acquired the intellectual property of PyroGenesis for the manufacture of Nano silicon material for an amount of \$ 2,400,000.
 In addition, the Company shall pay the vendors a royalty of the greater of 10% of sales or a minimum amount.
-This royalty is convertible at the discretion of the seller to 50% of the Company's stake in this subsidiary. - During the third quarter, 17,845,018 common shares were issued following the exercise of: 13,429,588 warrants, 3,800,000 options and 614,430 broker's warrants.
-The weighted average cost of shares issued was \$ 0.13 per share. - During the third quarter of 2020, the Company paid patents for the \$ 28,851, acquisition of intellectual property of \$ 2,400,000, an amount of \$ 81,151 for equipment in construction as well as \$ 95,424 for its alliance with Apollon Solar.
+This royalty is convertible at the discretion of the seller to 50% of the Company's stake in this subsidiary. - ➤ On May 26, 2020, the Company has settled a trade account payable of \$395,514 by the issuance of 4,394,600 units consisting of one common share and one warrant.
+Each warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.10 per share, during a period of 36 months following the closing of the financing. - ➤ On April 23, 2020, the Company completed a private financing for an amount of \$500,000.
+The Company issued 10,000,000 units consisting of one common share and one warrant.
+Each full warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.10 per share, during a period of 36 months following the closing of the financing.
+In addition, the Company recorded an amount of \$12,000 commission fees.
+The Company issued to the agent 240,000 warrants.
+Each warrant entitles the holder to subscribe to one common share of the Company at a price of \$0.10 per share for a period of 36 months from the date of closing of the financing.